-International Alert is committed to zero tolerance on any forms of harm, including sexual exploitation, abuse and harassment, and will make every endeavour to prevent and respond appropriately.
+International Alert is committed to zero tolerance of any forms of harm, including sexual exploitation, abuse and harassment, and will make every endeavour to prevent and respond appropriately.

-International Alert (hereinafter known as "Alert") is an international non-governmental organisation registered and based in the UK, with country offices across the globe, empowering vulnerable communities and promoting conflict resolution in fragile and hostile environments.
+International Alert (Alert) is an international non-governmental organisation registered and based in the UK, with country offices across the globe, empowering vulnerable communities and promoting conflict resolution in fragile and hostile environments.